24 (TV series): Reaction

 After the series finale, the Los Angeles Times characterized the series as "an epic poem, with Jack Bauer in the role of Odysseus or Beowulf.
 Which means he needed to be fighting monsters, not essentially decent people who have made one very bad decision."
 The critic went on to say that villain Charles Logan encapsulated all that "Jack and 24 fought against for so long: political corruption and cowardice, narcissism and megalomania, ruthlessness and stupidity."
 One reviewer for BuddyTV said that "I'll remember the legacy of 24 as an action drama that redefined what serialized television can do and provided many shocking twists and turns along the way—the biggest one being the very real impact the show had on American foreign policy."
 The New York Times said "24 will live on, possibly as a feature film, and surely in classrooms and in textbooks.
 The series enlivened the country's political discourse in a way few others have, partly because it brought to life the ticking time-bomb threat that haunted the Cheney faction of the American government in the years after 9/11."
 The show was declared the sixth-highest-rated show for the first ten years of IMDb.com Pro (2002–2012).

 Ratings

 Seasonal rankings were based on average total viewers per episode of 24 on Fox.
-Most U.S. network television seasons start in mid-September and end in late May, which coincides with the completion of May sweeps.
+Most American network television seasons start in mid-September and end in late May, which coincides with the completion of May sweeps.
 24 aired during both February and May sweeps periods in all of its seasons, and during the November sweeps period in its first three seasons.
 Beginning with its fourth season, 24 began its season in January and aired new episodes non-stop until May.